The Development of Pharmaceutical Packaging in Today’s Care Markets

 Labeling Systems

-• Auto-Wrap®: This machine can wrap a label around a syringe at the rate of up to 20 syringes in a minute, resulting in greater speed and efficiency.
+• Auto-Wrap®: This machine can wrap a label around a syringe at the rate of up to 20 syringes per minute, resulting in greater speed and efficiency.

 • Pharmacy Accessory Label Printer: This system can print barcodes and labels for a wide range of packaging, including vials and ampoules.